Košice, Slovakia (1992)

 I performed this many times around the city, and I really felt like a diva.
 I mean, just look at my photo!

-But it was difficult being me in my small, eastern Slovakian town.
+But it was difficult being me in my small Slovakian town.
 I was a freak to my classmates, and it was hard to find any information about being gay.
 There was no literature, and no internet.

 But I always felt that I was the normal one, and that people around me just didn't understand me.

 I told my mother I was gay when I was 19, and she was surprised.
-Which I didn't understand, because she made this Madonna costume for my performance!
+Which I didn't understand, because she made this Madonna costume for me!

 Today I live with my partner in Prague, Czech Republic.
 We've been together for